adjust/android_sdk/README.md

 - `String clickLabel` the click label of the current install.
 - `String adid` the adjust device identifier.

-If any of the values is not available, it's value will default to `null`.
+If any value is unavailable, it will default to `null`.

 ### <a id="session-event-callbacks"></a>Session and event callbacks